theparthway/docs/docs/developers/protocol/Protocol/EVM/AtomicSwap/Components.md

 - `orderID`: The ID of the order.
 - `secret`: The secret used to redeem the order.

+Allows the redeemer to redeem an order with the specified secret.

+1. Loads the order from the `orders` mapping.
-It checks that the order is initiated and not fulfilled.
-Then, it verifies the secret and transfers the tokens to the redeemer.
+2. Checks that the order is initiated and not fulfilled.
+3. Calculates the `secretHash` from the `secret`.
+4. Checks that the `orderID` matches the hash of the `secretHash` and the initiator address.
+5. Marks the order as fulfilled.
+6. Emits the `Redeemed` event.
+7. Transfers the tokens to the redeemer.

 ### refund